Yelp/paasta/docs/source/style_guide.rst

 ^^^^^^^^

 Good:
- * paasta mark-for-Deployment => Goes to stdout.
+ * paasta mark-for-deployment => Goes to stdout.
 (But also scribe)
 Bad:
- * paasta mark-for-Deployment => Going to scribe only, which is surprising.
+ * paasta mark-for-deployment => Going to scribe only, which is surprising.

 Good:
- * PaaSTA itest => Sends event-level detail to stdout
+ * paasta itest => Sends event-level detail to stdout

 Example::